 Hari is a legal, risk and governance professional with over 17 years' experience predominantly in financial services.
 She has extensive corporate and commercial experience having commenced her career as a corporate lawyer at Herbert Smith Freehills.
-She spent 11 years at UBS in senior legal, risk and compliance roles most recently as Head of Compliance for the UBS Wealth Management Australia business.
-She is director of Melbourne Women in Film Festival Limited and Company Secretary of ASX Listed entities WCM Global Growth Limited and Contango Income Generator Limited.
+She spent 11 years at UBS in senior legal, risk and compliance roles, most recently as Head of Compliance for the UBS Wealth Management Australia business.
+She is director of Melbourne Women in Film Festival Limited and Company Secretary of ASXlisted entities WCM Global Growth Limited and Contango Income Generator Limited.

-1. Principal Activities
+1. PRINCIPAL ACTIVITIES

 The principal activities of the Group were providing funds management services conducted by a wholly owned subsidiary, Contango Funds Management Limited (ACN 085 487 421) and by its non-controlling associated entity, Switzer Asset Management Limited (ACN 123 611 978), of which the Group, via its subsidiary, owns 46.25%.
 Contango Funds Management Limited is the holder of Australian Financial Services Licence 237119 for the provision of funds management services to wholesale clients and is the responsible entity for the registered wholesale Contango Managed Investment Scheme ARSN 099 665 264.
-Switzer Asset Management Limited is the holder of funds response to retail and wholesale clients.
+Switzer Asset Management Limited is the holder of Australian Financial Services Licence 312247 for the provision of financial services to retail and wholesale clients.

 During the year, the Group reviewed its strategic objectives and operating model with a view to focus on the areas of its operations that were growing.
 As a result, the Group's focus has moved away from institutional wholesale mandates, to distribution of products to retail clients, including via its interest in Switzer Asset Management Limited.
-Consequently, the Group restructured its operations, including reducing head count and relocating its head office to Sydney.
+Consequently, the Group restructured its operations, including reducing headcount and relocating its head office to Sydney.